 Usually, all that you need is the name of your pension provider, your pension plan number and an approximate value.
 All of these should be on a recent statement.

-If you have a Standard Life pension, you can usually combine your pensions online, or via the Standard Life app.
+As a Standard Life customer, you can usually combine your plans quickly and easily online, or via the Standard Life app.